-We’ll help you get your KiwiSaver setup the right way – and when the time comes to purchase your first home – ensure you access all of the KiwiSaver and government first home buyer entitlements – for free.
+We’ll help you get your KiwiSaver set up the right way, and when the time comes to purchase your first home, we’ll make sure you can access all of the KiwiSaver and government first home buyer entitlements – for free.

 Align your KiwiSaver to your future goals with proper advice – it’s quick, easy, and won’t cost you a cent.

 We’ve aligned with Booster, one of New Zealand’s top KiwiSaver providers.
 Booster is proudly Kiwi owned and operated and have been in the investment game since 1998.

 If you have been a member of KiwiSaver for at least three years you may be eligible to withdraw any contributions you and your employer have made, along with the Government Member Tax Credit contributions and any investment returns.

 You can’t withdraw any amounts transferred from an Australian complying superannuation scheme, and you must maintain a balance of at least $1,000 in your KiwiSaver account.

 If you’ve been contributing to KiwiSaver for at least three years and are buying an existing home, you may be eligible for $1,000 for each year you’ve been contributing – up to a maximum of $5,000.
 This means that if you’re buying a house with a partner and you both qualify for the First Home Grant, you could get up to $10,000.